jotyGill/digitalocean-backup/README.md

 backups only if new one is successful and to use a 'healthchecks' service to get notified if a backup failed.
 (see cron examples)

+**NOTE: The currently published pypi version of API wrapper [python-digitalocean] has a bug, which recently started breaking functionality.**
+**Please update dobackup to the latest version (2.1.1) which is temporarily using a fork I published as [python-digitalocean-latest]**

 ![dobackup](https://user-images.githubusercontent.com/8462091/67843798-96c57d00-faf4-11e9-8ce1-5596bf422a44.gif)

 ## Installation